kelbyludwig/kel.bz/content/post/lll.md

 we would then have superfluous assignments (i.e. `B[k] = B[k]`) for some
 iterations.

-The length reduction step is basically Gram-Schmidt's reduction step with a few minor modifications.
+The length reduction step is basically Gram-Schmidt's reduction step with minor modifications.
 Here is another way to write the LLL length reduction step (omitting the `if` condition) for each vector in a length reduction loop: